SpectralVectors/CNC_Control/README.md

-# CNC_Control
+# gControl
-Control your CNC machine with Blender
+Control your grbl CNC machine with Blender